 Q: How is it spread in asymptomatic, COVID-19 positive people who are not coughing or sneezing?

 Even if they aren’t coughing or sneezing, people who have contracted COVID-19 can still spread the disease by touching their faces and shedding the virus onto other surfaces, or by respiratory droplets produced by talking or sneezing.
 This is why hand washing and avoiding close contact with others is crucial to prevent the spread of the coronavirus.
 However, according to the WHO, the risk of contracting the novel coronavirus from someone who has no symptoms at all is very low.

 Q: What can a person do — pre-infection or in early stages — to increase the likelihood that it won't become a severe case?

 There is currently no specific medicine or treatment for the novel coronavirus.
-Until that’s no longer the case, experts are recommending people to minimize the chance of catching the infection by practicing hygiene and social distancing.
+Experts are recommending people minimize the chance of catching the infection by practicing good hygiene and social distancing.